-You can have iced espresso or iced cappuccino (with a bit of cinnamon on top) as you have never had it before.
+You can have iced espresso or iced cappuccino (with a bit of cinnamon on top) even with inexpensive coffee machines.
 Please remember that ‘ena’ means one in Greek, so if you want more than one, you have to replace this word with another one or a hand gesture.
 All you have to do is say: 'Tha ithela ena freddo espresso/cappuccino parakalo'.

 Your server’s next question to you will be: Zahari?
 Which means 'sugar?'
 So, if you really want to up your game, see below how to order your coffee just how you like it.

 Black (no sugar): Sketo

 Translation: 'Yes, I want / No, I don’t want'

 ‘Yes, I want a piece of baklava’ will definitely be something you will want to say at some point during your trip to Greece.
 ‘Nai’ may sound more like no to English speakers, so get your ear used to that sound meaning 'yes'!
 And If someone tries to push that baklava on you, it is probably because you said 'no' instead of the Greek word 'ohi' - another difficult word to pronounce.